GeloneJT/employee-tracker-2021/README.md

   jelani13@icloud.com

   ## Questions
-  The link [here]() shows the full demo from test run, CLI  inputs, to what the HTML will look like after render.
+  The link [here](https://youtu.be/__YJy5MsSNI) shows the full demo from server initiliaztion, CLI  inputs, to what each table looks in the terminal after each query prompt.
   Any further questions needed in regards to this application or any other repo feel free to contact me via my email or GitHub given above

 <hr>